-If you’ve carved out time to visit Seoul, there’s no way you should leave Namdaemun Market out of your Seoul itinerary.
+Carved out time to visit Seoul?
+Don’t leave Namdaemun Market out of your Seoul itinerary.

-Since the market’s “official” opening in 1964, it’s blossomed into over 10,000 shops lining the streets, alleyways, and buildings around its namesake ancient gate.
+Since the market’s “official” opening in 1964, it’s blossomed into over 10,000 shops.
+The shops & vendors now line the streets, alleyways, and buildings around ancient gate.

 Ready to experience this eclectic Seoul hotspot?
 Start planning your trip with this Namdaemun Market guide for visitors…

-As you’d imagine from its immense size, exploring Namdaemun Market to its fullest is hardly easy.
+As you’d imagine from its immense size, exploring Namdaemun Market isn’t always easy.

-Even when you know what you’re shopping for, the sheer amount of choice here can be overwhelming.
+Even when you know what you’re shopping for, the sheer amount of choice can be overwhelming.

 (Actually, overwhelming might be an understatement.)

 Several times over.

 Sharpen your haggling skills as you move from store to store.
-Among them, you’ll find anything you might desire, whether that’s traditional Chinese medicine or a new pair of hiking shoes.
+Among the stalls & shops, you’ll find everything from traditional Chinese medicine to hiking shoes.